 The bells at St John's are rung before the main service every Sunday, at major festivals & weddings.
 There are occasional visits to other towers.

 Bell ringing is an eco-friendly team activity that is open to everyone.
 It stimulates the brain and helps keep you fit, while making a glorious sound.
 In learning to ring you will become part of a global group of friends, start a life-long learning experience, maintain a traditional skill, serve your community and possibly get the opportunity to visit some amazing places.

-If anyone of any age is interested contact: Pete Milan through the Team Office, come along to a practice session, or find out more about change ringing at Essex Association of Change Ringers.
+If anyone of any age is interested contact: Ian Apps through the Team Office, come along to a practice session, or find out more about change ringing at Essex Association of Change Ringers.